Jhumroo

 Jhumroo is a 1961 Indian Hindi-language romantic comedy film directed by Shankar Mukherjee.
 It stars Madhubala and Kishore Kumar in lead roles, with Chanchal, Anoop Kumar, Lalita Pawar and Jayant appearing in supporting roles.
-The screenplay is written by Madhusudan Kalekar, dialogue by Vrajendra Gaud and story by Kishore Kumar.
+The screenplay is written by Madhusudan Kalelkar, dialogue by Vrajendra Gaud and story by Kishore Kumar.
 Jhumroo was theatrically released on 27 January, 1961 and became a box office success.
 It is among the final films to star Madhubala.

 Plot

 Anjana, a wealthy girl returns to her home after completing her education.
 Here she meets Jhumroo, a local tribal and falls in love with him.
 Her father strongly disapproves of the match.
 It turns out that Jhumroo's foster mother is the real mother of Anjana.
 Her father's best friend, whom her father had duped, is the real father of Jhumroo.

 Watch the movie to find out how it all ends.